-Seven years ago, Shlomo Rakib, an engineer who has founded several wireless companies and even helped invent a new modulation scheme, attended a lecture about an unusual branch of algebra known as representation math.
+Over seven years ago, Shlomo Rakib, an engineer who has founded several wireless companies and even helped invent a new modulation scheme, attended a lecture about an unusual branch of algebra known as representation math.
 He became intrigued with the idea of applying the subject to wireless technology and signal processing, which had seldom been done before.

-“It just clicked," he said in a recent interview.

-"It completely turned upside down everything we knew about wireless at the time,” Rakib said.
-He was so convinced that he founded a start-up with the mathematician who gave the lecture, Ronny Hadani, an associate professor of mathematics at the University of Texas at Austin.
-The company, Cohere Technologies, is now pushing to get its technology included in 5G standards.
+“It just clicked.
+It completely turned upside down everything we knew about wireless at the time,” Rakib says.
+His instinct was so strong that he founded a new startup company with the mathematician who gave the lecture, Ronny Hadani, an associate professor of mathematics at the University of Texas at Austin.
+The company, Cohere Technologies, is now vying for its place in fifth-generation, or 5G, wireless technology.

-Cohere, which has quietly worked in Silicon Valley for years, says it has developed a more efficient way for backhauling data.
+Cohere claims to have devised a more efficient air interface for 5G networks.
 Their new modulation scheme uses both time and frequency data about wireless channels to alleviate signal fading and multipath noise.
-The result, the company claims, is higher capacity and stronger reception at the network edge.
+The result, the company claims, is networks with higher capacity and stronger reception at the network edge.

 In recent field tests, the company says that OFTS modulation enabled “perfect linear scaling” of multiple-input multiple-output (MIMO) radios, which are expected to be a major component of 5G networks.
 MIMO links together multiple transmit and receive antennas to increase network capacity.
 But adding more antennas to the array has been difficult without introducing more signal fading and interference.

-“From a technical perspective, the approach makes sense,” said Phil Marshall, an analyst with technology research firm Tolaga Research.
+“From a technical perspective, the approach makes sense,” says Phil Marshall, an analyst with Tolaga Research, a wireless research firm.
 “There is a great deal of value that can be garnered from techniques that capitalize on the time and frequency domain diversity of wireless channels.”

-Larger companies like Qualcomm, Huawei, and Alcatel-Lucent have been tweaking OFDM, the modulation scheme codified in 4G, to meet new 5G requirements.
-But Cohere says that their technology sits on top of OFDM.
+Larger companies like Qualcomm, Huawei, and Alcatel-Lucent have been tweaking OFDM, the modulation scheme that defines 4G technology, to meet new 5G requirements.
+But Cohere Technologies claims that their technology sits on top of OFDM.
 It preserves what works with OFDM—high spectral efficiency and multipath noise canceling—while also bolstering capacity, coverage, and data rates.

-Rakib says that the other interfaces are not a significant departure from the OFDM waveform.
-Nokia, Alcatel-Lucent, and others have designed a filter band modulation scheme, while Qualcomm is using another approach.
-Huawei and others are promoting a sparse-code multiple access approach and have tested the technology in China.
+Rakib says that the other new interfaces are not a significant departure from the OFDM waveform.
+Nokia, Alcatel-Lucent, and others have designed a filter band modulation, while Qualcomm is developing another approach.
+Huawei and others are promoting a sparse code multiple access approach and have even tested the technology in China.

-At this point, it's difficult to predict what approach will make it into 5G.
-Rakib suggests that these technologies will eventually consolidate around one main proposal.
+At this point, it is difficult to predict what approach will make it into 5G.
+Rakib suggests that these plans will eventually consolidate around one main proposal.
 But he thinks it will not be until around 2018 that the 3GPP agrees on one.
 If OFTS technology gets into the new standard, Cohere will be able to license it to other companies.

-For some analysts, time is not on the side of a start-up company.
+In the view of industry analysts, time is not on the company's side.
 “Like any startup, Cohere will face sustainability challenges during a long technology acceptance cycle,” says Ken Rehbehn, an analyst with 451 Research, in a research note.
-His concern is that research and development in the next few years might “dull the luster" of its new modulation scheme, he said.
+In the next few years, new advances could "dull the luster" of its new modulation scheme, he said.

-For now, Cohere Technologies still has a certain luster.
-In three rounds of venture funding, the company has raised around $90 million with investments from Telstra, an Australian telecommunications company, and other investors like Lightspeed Ventures and New Enterprise Associates.
+For now, Cohere still has a certain luster.
+In three rounds of venture capital funding, the company has raised around $90 million with investments from Telstra, an Australian telecommunications company, and other technology investors like Lightspeed Ventures and New Enterprise Associates.

-With the 5G standards process in its early stages, the company is hedging its bets with equipment based on OFTS.
-The new equipment is designed to be “a wireless extension of fiber” that delivers gigabit wireless service, presumably to enhance current LTE networks.
+With the 5G standards process in its early stages, the company is hedging its bets with new equipment based on OFTS.
+The new equipment is designed to be “a wireless extension of fiber” with an eye toward delivering 1 gigabit wireless service, presumably to enhance current LTE networks.
 The company is also preparing MIMO radios with 64 × 64 antenna arrays.